Camping isn’t complete without a fire.

 Wolf and Grizzly Fire Safe

 - ULTIMATE PORTABILITY: Two parts, that's it.
-Fire Safe's stainless steel insert and frame both fold to less than 1 inch and weigh under 2.2 pounds.
+Fire Safe is a portable fire put which has a stainless steel insert and frame that fold to less than 1 inch and weigh under 2.2 pounds.
 So portable you can take it anywhere.

 - POST FIRE PROMISE: We'll replace any part that isn't functioning properly within your first year of reasonable use.
 Even in the fire, we've got you covered.